Powerlearnproject/se-day1-assignment-Whitney-coded/README.md

-Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
+Identify and describe at least three key milestones in the evolution of software engineering.
+--mastering complexity

-Mastering process
+--Mastering process

-Mastering machine
+--Mastering machine

 List and briefly explain the phases of the Software Development Life Cycle.

 **planning**- identify the software requirement or purpose and scope.

 **requirement analysis**- identify the final user specification.

 **design**- building the framework.

 **coding**- converting software design into tangible code.

 **testing**- examine the software for any bugs and glitches